RikardLegge/legge-vm/README.md

 ## Goals
-The goals of this project is to learn more about the difficulties when implementing compilers, type checkers and tree-shaking with strong focus on good error messages and with the goal of reasonable performance.
-Current single core compilation speed is around
+The goals of this project is to learn more about the difficulties when implementing compilers, type checkers and tree-shaking with strong focus on good error messages and reasonable performance.

-1M lines of code per 10 seconds on an 2.6 GHz Intel Core i7 9750H for compilation, type checking and tree shaking.
+### Performance
-Multi core compilation speed is improving.
+Current multi-core compilation speed of a synthetic semi-trivial dataset is around 1M source lines of code in per 1.4 seconds on an 2.6 GHz Intel Core i7 9750H with 8 hyper threaded cores.
-Parsing, inter file linking, type inference and type checking have been made multi threaded and can currently process 1M lines per second 1s on 8 hyper threaded cores, same machine as before.
+The benchmark is run over a set of 300 files, with file(0) importing file(1), etc, and time keeping starts when the entrypoint starts parsing and ends when the bytecode has completed generating.

 ## Experiments
 Since this is a project for learning and testing out ideas, here are a few exotic functions of the compiler.